 First, the caves betray the logic of the gameworld in a way that deals yet another blow to the strong, clear theming of the original.
 Time doesn’t pass at all while spelunking, so there is no distinction in a cave between the planet’s relatively safe days and its seriously dangerous nights.
 This is in open contradiction to the first game, where the entirety of one of the landing areas, the Forest Navel, is underground, yet time passes normally there.
 Moreover, there are sublevels in some caves that take place outdoors . . . where it just stays daytime forever.
 But even setting that weird fact aside, the time-exempt status of the caves begs the question: why are any pikmin ever natively exposed to any danger in Pikmin 2 at nighttime?
 If they go in a cave, they’re safe.
 It’s apparently a form of shelter so effective that it negates the existence of widespread nocturnal predators, allowing the leaders to remain on the planet indefinitely.
 Inside the caves, the pikmin could even climb into purple candypop buds and turn into gods . . .

-Second, ironically, despite all of their geographical depth, the caves turn deep gameplay into shallow gameplay by emphasizing the combat and removing the only remaining time limit.
-Because time doesn’t pass, an in-game day can never end while the player is in a cave (unless both leaders fall).
-To reiterate, the puzzles and combat in both Pikmin and Pikmin 2 are very shallow; it is only the stress placed on those systems by having to prioritize and manage them against time constraints that creates layers of engagement and complexity.
+Second, ironically, despite all of their geographical depth, the caves turn deep gameplay into shallow gameplay—by emphasizing the combat and removing the only remaining time limit.
+Because time doesn’t pass, an in-game day can never end while the player is in a cave (unless both leaders fall or all pikmin are lost).
+To reiterate, the puzzles and combat encounters in both Pikmin and Pikmin 2 are very shallow; it is only the stress placed on those systems by having to prioritize and manage them against time constraints that creates layers of engagement and complexity.

 This would be like if some of the random battles in the tall grass of the Pokémon series could take over 30 or even 60 minutes to complete.
 Where the reliable and strict in-game days of Pikmin created what I called “digestible and modular play sessions” above, the inclusion of caves that are divorced from that system makes it so that the duration needed to complete an in-game day in Pikmin 2 is hugely variable and inconsistent.
 An in-game day spent on the overworld is still less than 15 minutes, but a day where just one lengthy cave is entered has the potential to take nearly two hours.